 There are a couple of ways to check your financial adviser’s disciplinary history, and you should.
 It doesn’t mean you shouldn’t proceed because someone with 20 years in the business had one complaint filed some time ago.

-But someone with eight complaints — there seems to be a pattern here.
-They could be a fine individual with bad luck.
-But don’t be the one to test that theory.
+But someone with eight complaints?
+There seems to be a pattern here.
+The person could be a fine individual with bad luck, but don’t test that theory.

 You can check on CFP Board disciplinary records here.
 You should also look up the individual on FINRA’s BrokerCheck.
 And see what you can find on your state’s regulatory website.
 These resources, however, are limited.